slaclab/rogue/docs/src/interfaces/memory/connecting.rst

    # Connections can also go in the reverse order
    srpV3 << hubB << masterB

+   # Alternatively a helper function can be used
+   pyrogue.streamConnect(masterA, hubA)
+   pyrogue.streamConnect(hubA, srpV3)

 The equivelent code in C++ is show below:

 .. code-block:: c